Leoleojames1/ollama_agent_roll_cage/README.md

 ## Updates 0.21, 0.22, 0.23 -> 0.3 - Development Cycle Plan - New Commands:
 ## ***UPCOMING SOON***
+### BASE 0.199 ***PUSHED TO GITHUB***
+- /save - save current conversation to main history file
+- /load - load the main conversation history file for long term intermodel conversation history keep seperate from /save as and /load as and only use to keep a long term history of your entire ollama agent base for specified history.
+- /quit - break the main python loop and return to command line
+- /swap - swap the current model with the specified model

 ### Update 0.21 ***PUSHED TO GITHUB***
 - /create -> user input or voice -> "agent name" "SYM PROMPT" -> uses currently loaded model and the defined system prompt in speech or text to create a new agent with your own specific customizations